Want to follow along with this writing? Sign up Today, it's free and easy

 For the List Contest!Anna Wallner made the beautiful cover!

-8 months ago Kristi My said:
+over 4 years ago Kristi My said:

 I really liked this.
 I agree with everyone that the ending seems rushed, and I think you went wrong with the dialogue.
 It seems a bit fake, on both sides, not just Kent, but Noel's as well.

-9 months ago Audrey July said:
+over 4 years ago Audrey July said:

 I definitely felt for your narrator, but I didn't buy the ending.
 It felt rushed and sudden.
 The guy's compliments didn't seem like something a real person would say.
 I wondered why he was finding her so beautiful when everybody else had declared her to be so ugly.

-10 months ago Melanie Gross said:
+over 4 years ago Melanie Gross said:

 This was great.
 The emotions were intense, the characters were strong, and the plot was great.
 Keep up the great work, I really loved this!

-10 months ago Emily Drew said:
+over 4 years ago Emily Drew said:

 I really like this.
 It started out great.
 THe ending felt very sudden though.
 Other than than, I loved it.
 Nice work! :)